Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Trap 1: Trapping Roaches using Duct Tapes

-- You will need duct tape and a food bait like a piece of fruit or vegetable; make sure that it has a strong smell; onion and fresh banana peel are common choices.
+- You will need duct tape and a food bait like a piece of fruit or vegetable; make sure it has a strong smell; onion and fresh banana peel are common choices.

 - Keep the lights off and wait for them to get stuck